tpjwm/reddit_video_maker/README.md

 * Puts the text into text to speech to create mp3 file for soundtrack behind clips
 ### Images
 * Scrapes user submitted images and links to images for each post using requests api and turns them into image clips
-* Adds music to the image clips and combines them into a mp4 video
+* Combines image clips into mp4 video compilation
 ### Videos
 * Scrapes user submitted videos and audio for each post using youtube-dl api and ffmpeg to recombine audio and video files.
 * Compiles the video clips into one large video, adding music to those clips who did not have audio